A-League

 AI Analysis

-Major injury blows for Wellington: Star playmaker Sarpreet Singh (MCL) and key defender Tim Payne (hamstring) are ruled out for this clash.
+Major injury blows for Wellington: Star attacking midfielder Sarpreet Singh (MCL) and key defender Tim Payne (Hamstring) are both confirmed out, severely weakening both ends of the pitch.

 Get the edge on every game.